MadSkunky/PhoenixRising/README.md

 Finally "Proficiency Perk" is randomly aquired on lvl 4 and simply allows you to learn additional weapon proficiency.

-INSTALLATION: 7z file must be selected via "Add Mod" button in Modnix
+<b>INSTALLATION:</b> 7z file must be selected via "Add Mod" button in Modnix

 !WARNING!: Turn OFF "Show Detailed Equipment Info in Battle" setting in Options -> Gameplay.
 Otherwise some text on abilities will be missing.
 Do NOT use any language besides ENGLISH, otherwise text will be broken.
 Sadly, adjusting localisation is a lot of work due to how the game is coded.